 Architecture students will focus on how daylighting and shading contribute to beautiful and comfortable environments.
 Using drawing and watercolor, they will study how spatial form, details, materials and colors affect light and heat in historic monuments.
 Then, in studio, they will design a lightweight performance structure that shelters from heat and controls natural light.

-Courses in the Architecture track will satisfy requirements in Architecture, Interior Architecture, Landscape Architecture, and Product Design.
+Courses will satisfy requirements in Architecture, Interior Architecture, Landscape Architecture, and Product Design.
 ARH 4/507: City of Rome satisfies Architectural History.
 For Interior Architecture majors this course satisfies Western Architecture History or Subject Area Elective.

 Faculty and Staff